WHAT'S NEW

 — "Do Re Mi" The Sound of Music

-This set is from the first actual hike of the week.
+This set of photos is from the first actual hike of the week.
 It started with a couple cable-car rides, each of which soared over the valleys of the Italian Alps and allowed me to shoot some dream photos.
 We had to get up and over a mountain to get to our starting point, and that seemingly took us from the Sound of Music to the moon.

 This is what that ride looked like.

 The shot below is something I’ve had in my head for a long time - I actually mentioned it to my aunt while we were in Iceland two years ago.
 There is something about the sun shining down on a tiny, flat farmland at the bottom of a the Alps that drives me insane.
 I love it.
 I would travel the world to find it, and I did.
-Thank you Aunt Ann.

 An absolute dream shot.
 The inspiration for the trip was to see and shoot something like this.
 And it happened on day 2.